Fengu people: Formation and early history

-The name amaMfengu does not translate as "wanderers" as many believe and the Mfengu people – like the Bhaca, Bhele, Hlubi and Dlamini peoples – was formed from the tribes that were broken up and dispersed by Shaka and his Zulu armies in the Mfecane wars.
+The name amaMfengu does translate as "wanderers" as many believe and the Mfengu people were formed from the clans in the colony of Natalia that were broken up and dispersed by Shaka and his Zulu armies in the Mfecane wars.

 Most of them fled westwards and settled amongst the Xhosa.
-After some years of oppression by the Gcaleka Xhosa (who called the Fengu people their "dogs")in the 1820s, they formed an alliance with the Cape government in 1835 and Sir Benjamin d'Urban invited 17,000 to settle on the banks of the Great Fish River in the region that later became known as the Ciskei.
+After some years of oppression by the Gcaleka Xhosa (who called the Fengu people their "dogs")in the 1820s, they formed an alliance with the Cape government and in 1835 Sir Benjamin d'Urban invited 17,000 to settle on the banks of the Great Fish River in the region that later became known as the Ciskei.

 Some scholars, including Timothy Stapleton and Alan Webster, argue that the traditional narrative of the Fengu people as refugees of the Mfecane is in fact a lie constructed by colonial missionaries and administrators.
 They question the existence of the Fengu people as a distinct group prior to colonial contact, instead positing that the term was coined by the British government in the Cape Colony to describe a collection of Xhosa defectors, migrant laborers, and labor captives.

+This is largely in part because the Fengu people have no recorded common language, names, chiefs or culture outside their adopted Xhosa customs and traditions.
+Their only language in common is English as they were by royal prerogative under the king's English common law.
+Their culture was in all aspects British outside of the Xhosa social influences due to proximity.
+This is how British culture came to be incorporated into Xhosa cultural identity, particularly their Scottish tartan fabrics, i.e., ixakatho, ibhatyi yamakrwala and others.
+This was brought in by the Fengu who in local social references were AmaNgesi or the English.
+This English or rather British identity was not just a social or administrative recognition for the Fengu, it was a common law status for Qualified subjects in English common law.

 The Fengu people, known across southern Africa as skilled gunmen, were invaluable allies of the Cape in its frontier wars.

 Early frontier wars (1835–56)

-They subsequently became notable allies of the Cape Colony in the frontier wars against their former oppressors.
+They subsequently became notable service men of the Cape Colony in the frontier wars against their former oppressors after their British status was officiated by the Crown.
 In this capacity, they won several victories against their Xhosa enemies (particularly the Gcaleka Xhosa), and through shrewd and successful management of regional trade, formed a developed and materially successful nation.
-In addition, many bought farms and started businesses in the small towns that were springing up in that part of the Cape frontier.
+In addition, many were granted farms and started businesses in the small towns that were springing up in that part of the Cape frontier.